avisi/techday_archives/starter/README.md

 These settings are used to enable GraalVM to make a native image.

-* The IncludeResources switch defines which resources need to be packaged, e.g. the logback configuration.
+* The IncludeResources option defines which resources need to be packaged, e.g. the logback configuration.
-* The Name switch defines the name of the executable
+* The Name option defines the name of the executable
-* The Class switch defines the name of the main class to execute
+* The Class option defines the name of the main class to execute

 ### Build the application using